ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 #### Declaring a RabbitMQ Stream
 {: #rabbitmq-streams-howto-declare}

 You can create a stream by using the RabbitMQ Management Interface.
-Select **Add a new queue**.
-Next, in the *Type* dropdown, select *Stream*.
+- First, select **Add a new queue**.
+- Next, in the *Type* dropdown, select *Stream*.

 Alternatively, create a stream by using the RabbitMQ Management Interface by creating a queue with type `“stream”`.
 If a queue is already present, it will not be created.
 Declare a stream with a command like: